pingcap/tispark/README.md

 TiSpark now supports Spark 2.3.0+ or 2.4.0+.
 The earlier TiSpark versions for Spark 2.1.0+ only contain bug-fixes.
 After these versions, you can still get support for Spark 2.1 until TiSpark 1.2.1.

+Currently `java8` is the only choice to build TiSpark, run `mvn -version` to check.

 ```
 git clone https://github.com/pingcap/tispark.git
 ```